Ai Accountant

 Preventing future amendment issues

-Build checks before filing GSTR-1, review high value invoices, verify tax rates and place of supply, maintain a year round amendments log, and keep master data current.
+Build checks before filing GSTR-1.
+Review high value invoices.
+Verify tax rates and place of supply.
+Maintain a year round amendments log.
+Keep master data current.

 Handling credit notes and debit notes in reconciliation